DeGefen/BigData/content/Questions/Questions.md

 - C) Slow response time due to MapReduce
 - D) Supports metadata management
 ?
-- Amswer: C) Slow response time due to MapReduce
+- Answer: C) Slow response time due to MapReduce
 Explanation: Hive queries are translated into MapReduce jobs, which can be slow for interactive analytics.
 See: [[Apache Hive]]

 Question: In Hive, what is the purpose of partitions?